needle-tools/needle-engine-support/documentation/getting-started/for-unity-developers.md

 	}
 }
 ```

+Our default template uses Vite as its bundler and has no frontend framework pre-installed.
+Needle Engine is unoppionated about which framework to use so you are free to work with whatever framework you like.
+We have samples for popular frameworks like Vue.js, Svelte, Next.js, React or React Three Fiber.

+## Installing packages & dependencies
+To install a dependency from npm you can open your web project in a commandline (or terminal) and run `npm i <the/package_name>` (shorthand for `npm install`)
+For example run `npm i @needle-tools/engine` to install [Needle Engine](https://www.npmjs.com/package/@needle-tools/engine).
+This will then add the package to your `package.json` to the `dependencies` array.
+To install a package as a devDependency only you can run `npm i --save-dev <package_name>`.
+More about the difference between dependencies and devDependencies below.

-#### What's the difference between 'dependencies' and 'devDependencies'
+### What's the difference between 'dependencies' and 'devDependencies'
 You may have noticed that there are two entries containing *dependency* - `dependencies` and `devDependencies`.

 `dependencies` are **always installed** (or bundled) when either your web project is installed or in cases where you develop a library and your package is installed as a dependency of another project.

 `devDependencies` are **only** installed when developing the project (meaning that when you directly run `install` in the specific directory) and they are otherwise **not** included in your project.

-#### How do I install another package or dependency and how to use it?
+### How do I install another package or dependency and how to use it?
 The [Installing](#installing) section taught us that you can install dependencies by running `npm i <package_name>` in your project directory where the `package_name` can be any package that you find on [npm.js](https://npmjs.org).

 Let's assume you want to add a tweening library to your project.
 We will use [`@tweenjs/tween.js`](https://www.npmjs.com/package/@tweenjs/tween.js) for this example.
 [Here](https://stackblitz.com/edit/needle-engine-tweenjs-example?file=src%2Fmain.ts) is the final project if you want to jump ahead and just see the result.